Magnetoelectric effect in multiferroic metals via a direct spin-charge interaction

-Beyond surfaces, two-dimensional materials provide an alternative practical platform for investigating magnetoelectric phenomena of metals.
-Among these, van der Waals (vdW) multilayers have garnered significant attention due to the presence of sliding ferroelectricity$-$a spontaneous out-of-plane polarization arising from lateral interlayer sliding rather than ionic displacement\cite{slide-wmh,wte2-exp}.
-As such ferroelectricity is a consequence of stacking, it is decoupled from in-plane nature, thereby enabling coexistence with in-plane metallicity\cite{efield-cal}.
-This characteristic opens possibilities for utilizing two-dimensional magnetic metals to exploit stacking engineering for the multiferroic metals where metallicity, ferroelectricity, and magnetism coexist.
-Fortunately, since the experimental confirmation of intrinsic magnetism in layered Cr$_2$Ge$_2$Te$_6$\cite{Cr2Ge2Te6} and CrI$_3$\cite{CrI3}, although numerous experimentally synthesised or theoretically predicted two-dimensional magnetic monolayers are predominantly insulating, metallic monolayers also exist\cite{mag-review,mag-review2}.
-1$T$-NbTe$_2$ is one such example\cite{mono1-nbte2,mono2-nbte2}.
+Van der Waals (vdW) multilayers offer new avenues for exploring metallic magnetoelectric multiferroics.
+Their uniqueness lies in the presence of sliding ferroelectricity$-$a spontaneous out-of-plane polarization arising from lateral interlayer sliding rather than ionic displacement\cite{slide-wmh}.
+As such ferroelectricity is a consequence of stacking, it is decoupled from in-plane nature, thereby enabling coexistence with in-plane metallicity\cite{efield-cal,ZhouWX}.
+This naturally paves the way for realizing multiferroic metals that combine metallicity, ferroelectricity, and magnetism through stacking engineering of monolayer magnets.
+Encouragingly, since the experimental confirmation of intrinsic magnetism in layered CrGeTe$_3$\cite{Cr2Ge2Te6} and CrI$_3$\cite{CrI3}, a number of two-dimensional metallic magnets have been reported, such as NbTe$_2$\cite{mono1-nbte2,mono2-nbte2}, Fe$_3$GeTe$_2$\cite{Deng,Ghosh}, VSe$_2$\cite{Bonilla,Wines}, MnSe$_2$\cite{Hara,LiJW}, CrS$_2$\cite{Xiao,WangC} and CrTe$_2$\cite{ZhangX}.

-Compared to multiferroic insulators, research on multiferroic metals remains scarce\cite{FEM-1,FEM-2,Os2Se3,AA'}, let alone their response to external electric/magnetic fields.
+Despite progress, research on multiferroic metals remains nascent compared to multiferroic insulators\cite{FEM-1,FEM-2,Os2Se3,AA',YuPu,Brehin}.
+Multiferroic metals themselves are scarce, let alone their response to external electric/magnetic fields.
 It remains unknown what kind of magnetoelectric behaviour they exhibit, or whether they can be utilized in magnetoelectric devices like multiferroic insulators\cite{response}.
 Such insights hold significant scientific value for deepening our comprehension of the interplay between multiple orders within multiferroics, while also offering practical implications for the development of next-generation magnetoelectric devices.